whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-26-Luxor-Box-Subscription-July-2015-Review.md

 <DD>Value $24</DD>
 </DL>

+<p>I've never heard of this brand before so I had to look them up and I'm happy to report that this brand uses only natural ingredients.</p>

 <p>"This combination scrub and mask is ideal for light exfoliation.
 It also serves as a antioxidant rich mask that does not dry your skin out.
 It leaves skin feeling soft and looking radiant.
 Simply shake quarter size amount into palm of your hand.
 Add a small amount of water to form a paste.
 Massage gently on face, avoid eyes.
 Let dry for 15 minutes.
 Rinse with clean water."</p>
 <br>